speleolinux/uisic/docs/index.md

 # UIS Informatics Commission

-This is the UISIC Site
+This is the UISIC site for the caver's dictionary and the speleologist's glossary.

 See [About](about/)